Fixed-term employment contract (CDD)

 When a fixed-term contract comes to an end, the employer and the employee have 3 options:

-- not continuing their working relationship beyond the end date;
+- not to continue their working relationship beyond the end date;

 - continue their working relationship with a permanent employment contract (CDI);

-- to continue their working relationship with another fixed-term employment contract.
+- continue their working relationship with a fixed-term employment contract (CDD).

 Continuing the working relationship with a permanent employment contract

-When the worker continues to work beyond the end date indicated in his fixed-term employment contract, the working relationship continues under a permanent employment contract and 2 possible scenarios become available:
+When an employee continues to work beyond the end date specified in their fixed-term employment contract, the working relationship continues under a permanent employment contract, in which case 2 scenarios are possible:

-- the employer and the employee continue their working relationship under the same terms and conditions as initially stipulated in the fixed-term contract;
+- the employee continues the working relationship under the same terms and conditions as initially stipulated in the fixed-term contract;

-- the employer and the employee negotiate the terms and conditions of a new contract, which immediately replaces the initial fixed-term contract.
+- the employee negotiates the terms and conditions of a new contract, which immediately replaces the initial fixed-term contract.

 In either case, the new permanent employment contract may not contain a trial period.

-The employee's length of service must be taken into account as from the start date of his first fixed-term employment contract.
+The employee's length of service must be taken into account as from the start date of their first employment contract.

 Continuing the working relationship with a new fixed-term contract